demetreades/assingment2js-small-school/README.md

 PORT: `4000`

-View it with with Firefox for proper styling
+View with Firefox for proper styling

 <br>